-Whilst there are many differing theories behind the existence of the solitary dolphin and many different cases, we have found that these animals may become habituated to known as 'sociable, solitary cetaceans'.
-For the purpose of this report that definition will apply to: cetaceans who have little or no contact with conspecifics and who regularly closely approach humans, often including touch, social, sexual, play and aggressive/boisterous behaviours.
+Whilst there are many differing theories behind the existence of the solitary dolphin and many different cases, we have found that these animals may become habituated to human presence to the point where they become what are known as 'sociable, solitary cetaceans'.

+For the purpose of this report that definition will apply to: cetaceans who have little or no contact with conspecifics and who regularly closely approach humans, often including touch, social, sexual, play & aggressive/boisterous behaviours.
 It is recognised however, that not all individuals living in isolation from conspecifics have displayed human-oriented behaviours.